ferrucc-io/bitcoin/README.md

 In this repository you can find some of the code I've used to learn re-frame.

-The idea was to build a simplified version of blockchain, to play around with state and create something that's not a Todo list app.
+The idea was to build a simplified version of a blockchain, to play around with state and create something that's not a Todo list app.

 ## Development Mode